HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 `hvml://<host_name>/<app_name>/_builtiin/-/<path_to_asset>[?query][#fragment]`

-for example:
+For example:

 `hvml://localhost/cn.fmsoft.hvml.test/_builtin/-/assets/logo.png`

 Normally, when the host name is `localhost`, the renderer will try to load the specified application common resources locally.
-The renderer can translate `hvml` to the equivalent `http` or `https` schema for the case from a remote host. for example:
+The renderer can translate `hvml` to the equivalent `http` or `https` schema for the case from a remote host.
+For example:

 `http://other.host.com/cn.fmsoft.hvml.test/_builtin/-/assets/logo.png`